 Palo Park (Boulder)

-Three families were selected as homeowners for Palo Park.
-Each family will complete at least 225 hours of "sweat equity" and purchase their homes at an affordable price and zero percent interest.
+Nine families have been selected as homeowners for Palo Park.
+Each family is required to complete at least 225 hours of "sweat equity" and purchase their homes at an affordable price.